David Freiberg: Jefferson Starship

 Freiberg also developed the "distinctive" organ riff of Balin's "Miracles," the group's most successful single.

-Following his departure from Jefferson Starship, he built and operated a studio in Marin County, often working with local musicians.
+Following his departure from Jefferson Starship, Freiberg built and operated a studio in Marin County, often working with local musicians.
 According to Bruce Arnold of Orpheus, "He has developed a wonderful way of recording my acoustic guitar and has a $100,000 voice mike that will make anyone sound good."

 He was the only member of Quicksilver Messenger Service to participate in the majority of the Planet Earth Rock and Roll Orchestra records (a series of solo albums and unreleased recordings by Crosby, Kantner and others that drew upon much of the era's Bay Area-based talent) and briefly provided uncredited accompaniment for The Ace of Cups, a groundbreaking all-female San Francisco band.